-4.7.2.1 Sufficient data
+4.8.1 Sufficient data

-Trials and tests will be planned to give sufficient data in time for recommendation, but there are likely to be failures from time to time and statistical advice may be taken where necessary to determine whether there is insufficient data to make a decision.
+Trials and tests will be planned to give sufficient data, but there are likely to be failures from time to time and statistical advice may be taken where necessary to determine whether there is insufficient data to make a decision.
 Crop committees will propose to the RL Project Board the normal period of testing each crop requires before it is considered for recommendation.

-4.7.2.2 Market segment
+4.8.2 Market segment

 The primary segmentation will be according to market end-use requirements.
-The market segments for which recommendations will be made will be defined at the planning meeting in May/June each year and included in updated specific criteria for each crop.
+The market segments for which recommendations will be made will be defined at the planning meetings in May/June each year and included in updated specific criteria for each crop.

-4.7.2.3 End-use quality requirements
+4.8.3 End-use quality requirements